 |13.||Fujifilm X70||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |16.||Leica T||Y||stereo / mono||-||-||-||2.0||Y||-||-|

 |17.||Leica X2||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the 77D has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TL has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Leica TL?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.